Certificate in Healing Environments for Body, Mind, and Spirit

 Sound and Art: Using The Ears and Eyes to Heal

 Music and art have tremendous healing powers.
 Creative expression offers patients and staff the ability to heal on multiple levels.
-Understanding of the intricate relationship between stress and the health of our body, mind, and spirit continues to grow, and we have discovered that healing therapies which incorporate art and music can actually change a person's physiology.
+Understanding of the intricate relationship between stress and the health of the human body, mind, and spirit continues to grow.
+Healing therapies which incorporate art and music can actually change a person's physiology.
 They connect individuals and communities, as well.
 The goal/outcome of this course is for the learner to discuss the role of art and music in health, discuss the effects of art and art therapy on health, and describe how music and art can be incorporated effectively into healing environments.

 Nature and Healing: The Power of Connection

-The Air We Breathe: How Air Quality Affects Health and Well-Being
+The Air You Breathe: How Air Quality Affects Health and Well-Being

-The quality of the air we breathe is essential to our overall well-being.
-Contaminants in our external air, as well as the air we breathe in our homes and workplaces, play a role in many diseases.
+The quality of the air you breathe is essential to your overall well-being.
+Contaminants in the outdoor air, as well as the air you breathe in your homes and workplaces, play a role in many diseases.
 In high enough concentrations, these contaminants can be fatal.
 Creating optimal healing environments requires close attention to air quality, temperature, humidity, and odors.
 The goal/outcome of this course is for the learner to describe the components of external and indoor air pollution, describe their effects on human health, and identify methods of reducing or eliminating external and indoor air pollution, especially in health-care environments.